fritzo/hstar/README.md

     ---------    -----------    ----------
     TOP : typ    bool : type    nat : type

-Our main result is a set of induction principles supporting case analysis for well typed terms, for example:
+The main goal is to prove a set of induction principles supporting case analysis for well typed terms, for example:

                               p TOP [= q TOP